 - Hormone-related issues.

 - Oversupply tends to be more of a problem with each birth.

 How to Slow Down Milk Production

 - Nurse on just one side with each nursing session.
 Alternate with each feeding.
 If you need to relieve some pressure, you can pump or hand express just a little.
-If your baby wants to comfort feed before the next feeding, allow him/her to stay on that same breast.
-You can also try "block feeding," which is when you nurse only from one side for up to six hours.
-Make sure that you don't keep that side so full that it causes mastitis or pain.
+If your baby wants to comfort feed before the next feeding, allow them to stay on that same breast.
+You can also try block feeding when you nurse only from one side for up to six hours.
+Make sure you don't keep that side so full that it causes mastitis or pain.
 The idea is to reduce the supply by removing some demand.
 You may need to repeat this a few times for results.

-- Try to avoid extra breast stimulation like extra pumping, running warm water on your breasts for a long time or using breast shells.
+- Avoid extra breast stimulation like additional pumping, running warm water on your breasts for a long time.

 - Apply cool compresses to the breast.

 - Cabbage leaf compresses and herbs also work.

 - Sage tea has helped some mothers in reducing milk production.

 - Peppermint and thyme tea help to reduce milk production too.